pingcap/tidb-lightning/docs/en_US/04-Metrics.md

 ...
 ```

 Prometheus needs to be configured to discover the `tidb-lightning` server.
-For instance, you may
+For instance, you could
 hard-code the server address to the `scrape_configs` section:

 ```yaml